-The physicist Fritjof Capra, writes in his book the Web of Life the importance of “seeing the world as an integrated whole rather than a dissociated collection of parts.
-It may also be called an ecological view, if the term ‘ecological’ is used in a much broader and deeper sense than usual.
+The physicist Fritjof Capra writes, in his book the Web of Life, the importance of: “seeing the world as an integrated whole rather than a dissociated collection of parts.
+It may also be called an ecological view, if the term “ecological” is used in a much broader and deeper sense than usual.
 Deep ecological awareness recognizes the fundamental interdependence of all phenomena and the facts that, as individuals and societies, we are all embedded in (and ultimately dependent on), the cyclical processes of nature.”

 To be able to see all things as connected is a great gift with regards to healing.
-This can help us to understand how a traumatic event can affect a person both physically and mentally.
-Often, as seen in the Father of Sickness, we do not realise that we may be the sickness.
-That we may be our own worst enemies.
+This can help us to understand how a traumatic event can affect a person, both physically and mentally.
+Often, as seen in the Father of Sickness, we do not realise that we may be the sickness, that we may be our own worst enemies.

 It is a cliché to say that medicine comes from the wound.
-But so often it is true.
+However, so often, it is true.
 So much in life is cause and effect.
 Debt always has to be repaid.
-Sacrifice demanded.
+Sacrifice is demanded.
 This is seen in how we treat our bodies.
-For so many years we neglect our health, eat unnatural things, and wonder why we get ill.
+For so many years, we neglect our health, eat unnatural things, and wonder why we get ill.

 Shamanic medicine is rooted in the earth.
-This is also true of modern medicine, aspirin and morphine being two examples coming from willow and opium poppies respectably.
-Shamanic view of mental and spiritual illness also includes “the importance of ritual, initiation, rites of passages and ceremony in life as oaths of maturation for the spirit, all of which have been replaced culturally with materialism, consumerism, distraction, and the shattering of communal living.”
+This is also true of modern medicine, aspirin and morphine being two examples coming from willow and opium poppies respectively.
+The Shamanic view of mental and spiritual illness also includes “the importance of ritual, initiation, rites of passages, and ceremony in life, as oaths of maturation for the spirit, all of which have been replaced culturally with materialism, consumerism, distraction, and the shattering of communal living.”

-The mind when faced with a great trauma often fragments the event so that we are unable to view it as a whole.
-Art and being creative in any way that interests and fulfills us, is one of the greatest things we can do when trying to understand and heal trauma.
-The myths of Hephaestus, Daedalus’ who built the labyrinth of the Minotaur, and the Fisher King are great examples of this.
-Where the pain of existence, the pain of the festering wound, is alleviated while they engage in crafting beautiful objects, escaping on “wings of art”, and fishing alone on the lake.
+The mind, when faced with a great trauma, often fragments the event, so that we are unable to view it as a whole.
+Art and being creative, in any way that interests and fulfills us, is one of the greatest things we can do, when trying to understand and heal trauma.
+The myths of Hephaestus, Daedalus”, who built the labyrinth of the Minotaur, and the Fisher King, are great examples of this.
+The pain of existence, the pain of the festering wound, is alleviated, while they engage in crafting beautiful objects, escaping on “wings of art”, and fishing alone on the lake.

-It is as the shaman Semyonov Semyon said, that when he began to sing, his sickness usually disappeared.
-Here he is an example of the tender hearted shaman who has succeeded in curing himself.
+It is, as the shaman Semyonov Semyon said that, when he began to sing, his sickness usually disappeared.
+Here he is an example of the tender hearted shaman, who has succeeded in curing himself.
 One has to be wounded in order to become a healer.
-Ordinary sick people follow patterns, but the shaman cannot be cured by the usual methods of healing.
-He, like the hero of many fairy tales has to find a unique way, a creative way out that is not already known.
+Ordinary, sick people follow patterns, but the shaman cannot be cured by the usual methods of healing.
+He, like the hero of many fairy tales, has to find a unique way, a creative way out, that is not already known.

 Beauty is another great healer.
-Whether in nature or art, creating and cultivating beauty is one of the most powerful things we can do in the concrete world.
-The poet Ralph Waldo Emerson wrote of this when he said: “Though we travel the world over to find the beautiful, we must carry it with us, or we find it not.”
+Whether in nature or art, creating and cultivating beauty, is one of the most powerful things we can do in the concrete world.
+The poet Ralph Waldo Emerson wrote of this, when he said: “Though we travel the world over, to find the beautiful, we must carry it with us, or we find it not.”

 Throughout history, our ancestors, not just shamans, sought to shift their consciousness.
-It seems that the psychedelic experience may have been, at one time or another, a regular part of life.
-Of community life.
-Researchers have suggested that the Kykeon drink which the initiates in Ancient Greece took in imitation of Demeter, was infused with the fungus ergot, and potentially blended with other hallucinogens.
+It seems that the psychedelic experience may have been, at one time or another, a regular part of life, of community life.
+Researchers have suggested that the Kykeon drink, which the initiates in Ancient Greece took, in imitation of Demeter, was infused with the fungus ergot, and potentially blended with other hallucinogens.